 Given that the composer died 270 years ago, you would think that we would know as much about Vivaldi's music as we are likely to know.
 However in two separate incidents just weeks apart, new music by Vivaldi has been discovered.
 Firstly, a researcher uncovered a Vivaldi score when searching through papers in the National Archives of Scotland.
 It turned out to be the only known copy of a Flute Concerto called "Il Gran Mogol" (The Great Mogul).
 This is one of a set of 4 Concertos based on Nationalities - "Il Gran Mogol" refers to India then ruled by the Mogul Emperors, and the others are "La Francia" (France), "La Spagna" (Spain), and "L’Inghilterra" (England).
 The Flute Concerto was virtually complete and here is the opening from the solo flute part - image: National Archives of Scotland.
 The second incident was the discovery in the Foundling Museum in London of 2 previously unknown Vivaldi violin sonatas.

 Vivaldi often grouped his concertos into sets.
-For example, the Four Seasons are actually the first 4 of a set of 12 concertos called "Il cimento dell'armonia e dell'inventione" (The Contest between Harmony and Invention), while a previous set of 12 violin concertos were call L'Estro Armonico (Harmonic Imagination).
+For example, the Four Seasons are actually the first 4 of a set of 12 concertos called "Il cimento dell'armonia e dell'inventione" (The Contest between Harmony and Invention), while a previous set of 12 violin concertos were call L'Estro Armonico (Harmonic Imagination or Harmonic Inspiration).
 In general Vivaldi's concerto groups have Opus numbers, while individual works within the group or standalone works are identified by RV numbers (after Peter Ryom, a Danish scholar who catalogued the works).

 Other Instrumental Works